codecrafters-io/build-your-own-redis/stage_descriptions/sorted-sets-08-sq7.md

-In this stage, you'll add support for removing a single member of a sorted set using the `ZREM` command.
+In this stage, you'll add support for removing a member of a sorted set using the `ZREM` command.

 ## The `ZREM` command